 Responsive learning environments are physically, socially, emotionally and culturally responsive to the identities of learners.
 More importantly, responsive classrooms are warm, accepting, respectful havens in which learners are free to be themselves, to trust one another and to accept individual differences.

-A responsive learning environment approach, in which rich and stimulating learning experiences can take place, helps to challenge gifted and talented students and to ensure that their special abilities are nurtured, developed, and recognised.
-The term culturally responsive environment approach reflects the importance of being responsive to the strengths and needs of all gifted and talented students, including those whose cultural background differs from the majority culture of the school (MoE, 2012, p.
+A responsive learning environment approach, in which rich and stimulating learning experiences can take place, helps to challenge gifted students and to ensure that their special abilities are nurtured, developed, and recognised.
+The term culturally responsive environment approach reflects the importance of being responsive to the strengths and needs of all gifted students, including those whose cultural background differs from the majority culture of the school (MoE, 2012, p.
 79).

 Cathcart, R. (2005).
 They’re Not Bringing My Brain Out (3rd ed).
 Auckland, New Zealand: Hodder Education.

 Bevan-Brown (2005) explains that four of the ‘ingredients’ of a ‘culturally responsive environment’ are:

 The Educultural Wheel (Macfarlane, 2004) provides a framework for a school-wide approach to developing culturally responsive environments.
 This framework has at its heart the concept of pūmanawatanga (morale, tone, pulse) supported by, and supporting, the four interwoven features of whanaungatanga (building relationships), manaakitanga (caring), rangatiratanga (teacher effectiveness) and kotahitanga (bonding).
 These interwoven features offer teachers four sets of strategies that assist in the identification of, and provision for, gifted Māori learners.
 The Educultural Wheel encourages teachers to incorporate cultural knowledge, skills and dispositions into their professional practice.